This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Prague Castle

 Start your day by visiting one of the main Prague attractions.
-Similar to Buda Castle in Budapest, Prague Castle is a massive castle complex.
 Built atop a hill overlooking the Old Town, the castle’s grounds cover 70,000 square metres.
-Founded around 880, Prague Castle is the largest ancient castle in the world and it’s listed as a UNESCO World Heritage Site.

-Before you can enter the castle grounds, you have to pass through security checks.
+Before you enter the castle grounds, you have to pass through security checks.
 Although you don’t need a ticket to wander around the castle grounds, you do need to buy a circuit ticket to visit the monuments that are scattered across the castle complex.

 This image shows a panoramic view of Prague Castle from Petrin Tower.